Intel-bigdata/OAP/oap-data-source/arrow/README.md

 # Unified Arrow Data Source
-A Spark DataSouce implementation for reading files into Arrow compatible columnar vectors.
+A Spark DataSource implementation for reading files into Arrow compatible columnar vectors.

 ## Note
 The development of this library is still in progress.
 As a result some of the functionality may not be constantly stable for being used in production environments that have not been fully considered due to the limited testing capabilities so far.